oscargroppfeldt/ADAQ-SYM/README.md

 * numpy
 * matplotlib
+* One of:
     * AFLOW-SYM, follow the instructions at http://www.aflowlib.org/install-aflow/, add AFLOW to your PATH and PYTHONPATH
+    * spglib
 * VaspBandUnfolding, follow the instructions at https://github.com/QijingZheng/VaspBandUnfolding
 * Character table files, from http://www.gernot-katzers-spice-pages.com/character_tables, see instructions below